PilotOfGolf/PLA-Recycling/README.md

   Solution A: Pay $22,000 and get an industrial setup.
 This is not viable for a consumer however because it's just too much.
 There has to be another solution, right?

   Solution B: Create an open source PLA recycling machine.

-This is better, because well... open source.
+  Option B is the better option, because well... open source.
+Also, doing this means that it is both cheaper for everyone to build, and anyone can design new versions.

   This won't be an easy endevour though.
 I will need as much help as I can get.
 So, join the discord server! https://discord.gg/wU8wEXCHkt